cfw-guide/cemu.cfw.guide/_pages/en_US/online-play.md

 1. Run the dumpling app from the Homebrew Launcher
 1. Select `Dump files to use Cemu online`
-1. Change the dump destination and account accordingly
+1. Change the dump destination and the desired account accordingly
 1. Select `Start` to begin dumping
-1. Select `Dump compatibility files for Cemu`
-1. Change the dump destination accordingly
-1. Select `Start` to begin dumping
-1. Press the Home button to exit and then turn off your Wii U
+1. When finished you may turn off your Wii U

 ## Copying to Cemu

-1. Take your SD card out of your Wii U and put it in your PC
+1. Take your SD (and if used, your USB) out of your Wii U and put it in your PC
-1. Copy `otp.bin` and `seeprom.bin` from the root of your SD card to your Cemu directory
+1. Copy `otp.bin` and `seeprom.bin` from the root of your SD to your Cemu directory
   - This is where `Cemu.exe` is located
-1. Copy **the contents** of `dumpling/Onlines Files/mlc01` from your SD card or USB device to your Cemu mlc01 folder
+1. Copy the `sys` & `usr` folders from `dumpling/Online Files/mlc01` on your SD/USB device to the mlc01 folder for Cemu.
   - Overwrite any files if prompted

 ## Installing the Friend List application
 1. Open the Cemu application
 1. On the top bar, click `File` -> `Install game title, update or DLC`
-1. Navigate to the `dumpling/System Applications/Friend List/meta` folder on your SD card or USB device
+1. Navigate to the `dumpling/System Applications/Friend List/meta` folder on your SD/USB device
 1. Select `meta.xml`
 1. Cemu should now automatically install the files for you